SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 ;;FooterSlot;FooterNavigationComponent,AnonymousConsentManagementBannerComponent
 ```

-Having this CMS component alone doesn't enable the anonymous consents feature.
-Please see [Spartacus configuration](#Spartacus-configuration) section.
+Having this CMS component alone doesn't enable the anonymous consent feature.
+Please see [Enabling Anonymous Consent](#enabling-anonymous-consent) section.

-### Spartacus configuration
+### Enabling Anonymous Consent

-To enable anonymous consents in Spartacus, you need to enable the `anonymousConsents` feature in your `app.module.ts`, i.e.:
+To enable anonymous consent in Spartacus, you need to enable the `anonymousConsents` feature in your `app.module.ts`, i.e.:

 ```typescript
 B2cStorefrontModule.withConfig({